andrewchaa/hugo-blog/content/posts/adding-a-custom-endpoint-to-aws-amplify-api.md

 ---
-title: "Adding a custom endpoint to AWS Amplify API"
+title: Adding a custom endpoint to AWS Amplify API
-date: 2020-11-15T19:45:09Z
+date: 2020-11-15T19:45:09.000+00:00
-draft: false

 ---
 # Adding a custom endpoint to AWS Amplify API

-I have a project that I've used amplify on javascript and serverless framwork on C\#.
+I have a project that I've used amplify on javascript and serverless framwork on C#.
 To use the both APIs, I need a way to call the endpoint fro Amplify's API object.

 I've added the existing custom api endpoint to the config file